Billing for pap smears in a physician practice can be confusing for clinicians.

 Do not bill HCPCS code G0101 in addition to a preventive service reported with CPT® codes 99381—99397.
 Those codes include an age and gender appropriate physical exam and if needed, the pelvic and breast exam is part of that service.
 Most commercial payers do not recognize G0101.

-G0101 requires a breast exam and a total of 7 of these exam elements, and the breast exam must be done to report G0101:
+G0101 requires a breast exam and a total of 7 of these exam elements to report G0101:

 - Inspection and palpation of breasts for masses or lumps, tenderness, symmetry, or nipple discharge